The data-driven decision-making framework is perhaps the most powerful business hack I’ve ever come across in my entire career.

 The term ‘data-driven decision making’ can be defined in many ways.
-In this article, we’ll be focusing on how it can be applied to your marketing & business decisions.
+In this article, I’ll be focusing on how it can be applied to your marketing & business decisions.

-A quick tip: the data-driven decision-making framework doesn’t only apply to just marketing.
+A quick tip: the data-driven decision-making framework doesn’t just apply to marketing only.
 You could go as far as saying it can be applied to your life decisions – and most definitely business decisions.

 My framework for data-driven decision making

 Step one: Define the problem that you are facing

 Step two: Gather the data & evidence that directly or indirectly relates to the problem at hand.
 Analyse the data so you can develop an understanding of what it means.